 Ah, pearls.
 Those gorgeous, lustrous, perfectly round jewels that seem to glow and shimmer with an internal light, like a full moon, or a lightbox, or a text message that wakes you in the middle of the night.
-We’ve all seen them, some of you may even have some – but how much do you really know about how a pearl is made?
+We’ve all seen them, some of you may even have some – but how much do you really know about pearl farming?

 Ok, most people know that pearls come from oysters, but how did they get there?
 And how come they are so perfectly round?

-A while ago I was lucky enough to go filming on a pearl farm in North West Australia for a BBC documentary about the earth’s natural treasures, so I was able to find out.
+A while ago I was lucky enough to film a story about pearl farming in North West Australia for a BBC documentary about the earth’s natural treasures, so I was able to find out.

 The pearl farm